-On departing, the boat

-operator should wait until

-animals are away from the

-vessel.
-Boat operators should

-check bow and stern before

-engaging the propeller.

-While departing the caution

-< 6 knots

-[1]

-zone, boat operators should

-keep a slow speed and should

-not be allowed to accelerate
+- On departing, the boat operator should wait until animals are away from the vessel.
+Boat operators should check bow and stern before engaging the propeller. - While departing the caution zone, boat operators should keep a slow speed and should not be allowed to accelerate until the waiting zone is reached.